forfuturellc/bara/_docs/api/routes.md

 DELETE /{countryName}/routes
 ```

-Removes a route from the country
+Removes a route from the country.